Motor Starting Torque

 Practical Tips

-- ✓Test breakaway torque experimentally — place a torque wrench on the output shaft and measure the torque needed to initiate rotation from a cold standstill, which is always higher than warm running friction
+- ✓Test breakaway torque experimentally: per industrial commissioning practice, apply a torque wrench to the output shaft after 8+ hours standstill—cold breakaway is always higher than warm running friction by 50-200%

 Common Mistakes